 All the pictures I made in 2004 were taken in the Grandview community garden, about one square block in size.
 I spent the following winter printing flower pictures, liking the results, and couldn't wait to photograph a second summer.

 I exhausted the Grandview garden rather quickly the second time around; Ohio had a dry and and very hot summer in 2005 and the flowers in the community garden looked awful.
 I found a small, well-watered horticultural garden at the Ohio State University and photographed there.
 I liked how the flowers were more varied and exotic.

 In August I flew to San Francisco.
 I lived there in 1967, during the Summer of Love.
 I remember driving cross-country in a convertible, my hair flying in the wind, while the song which always seemed to be playing on the radio advised: "If you are going to San Francisco, make sure you wear flowers in your hair."
 I remembered the flowers in Golden Gate Park, not only those worn by the flower children but also those growing in its many gardens.
 The fog that hovered over the park during my recent visit was an excellent neutral gray backdrop for flower photography.

-This text is adapted from the prologue to Mendoza's book, Flowers, published by Nazraeli Press in 2007.
+Editors' Note: This text is adapted from the prologue to Mendoza's book, Flowers, published by Nazraeli Press in 2007.